bkiani/bkiani.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Bobak, a PhD student at MIT studying Electrical Engineering and Computer Science.
+I'm Bobak, a postdoc at Harvard University in the Applied Mathematics and Computer Science department in Melanie Weber's group.
+Before this, I was a PhD student at MIT studying Electrical Engineering and Computer Science.
+Originally from Philadelphia, I now live in Boston.

 My research areas are related to machine learning and quantum computation.
-My work focuses on learning the limits and capabilities of algorithms in both machine learning and quantum computation.
-Prior to MIT, I was an undergraduate at Johns Hopkins University studying mechanical engineering and worked as a consultant at BCG.
-I grew up in Philadelphia and now live in Boston.
+In quantum computation, my work focuses on learning the limits and capabilities of algorithms especially those related to quantum machine learning.
+On the classical side, I am interested in topics such as self-supervised learning and theoretically studying the role of geometry and symmetries in learning algorithms.

 My CV can be [found here](https://bkiani.github.io/files/BKiani_CV.pdf).